- 1 Hey Google, Open Assistant Settings

-After you enter the new nickname, or even with the current nickname, you have the following options to control how the nickname is pronounced.
-Each option has a “PLAY” icon to preview how it sounds like.
+You have the following options to control how the nickname is pronounced after entering the new nickname or even with the current nickname.
+In addition, each option has a “PLAY” icon to preview how it sounds like.

 - Use default: Let Google figure out how to pronounce it.